-The present paper presents a similar approach to the third row: using only a limited, 88 though necessary, revision of the unifying axioms, we characterise the varieties in the 89 split and non-split version of the third row of the FTMS over an arbitrary field (see The-90 orem 3.1).
-The axioms have the same spirit as those for the second row: they emphasise 91 the differential-geometric properties of the varieties and the occurrence of an abundance 92 of quadrics in subspaces.
-This provides a uniform description of certain Grassmannian 93 varieties, half spin varieties, dual polar Veronese varieties and the exceptional variety in 94 55-dimensional projective space related to the 56-dimensional module of the exceptional 95 Chevalley group of type E_7 over an arbitrary field.
-96
+The present paper presents a similar approach to the third row of the FTMS: We characterise the (abstract) varieties in the split and non-split version of the third row of the FTMS over an arbitrary field (see Theorem 3.1).
+The axioms have the same spirit as those for the second row: They emphasise the differential-geometric properties of the varieties and the occurrence of an abundance of quadrics in subspaces.
+For the exact axioms and their motivation, see Section 2.3.

-Since the point-residuals of the varieties of the third row, that is, the incidence geometric 97 analogue of the geometry induced in the tangent space at a point, are those of the second 98 row, it will come as no surprise that the characterisation of the second row plays a 99 crucial role in the proof.
+Since the point-residuals of the varieties of the third row of the FTMS, that is, the incidence geometric analogue of the geometry induced in the tangent space at a point (see also Definition 2.1), are those of the second row of the FTMS, it will come as no surprise that the characterisation of the second row of the FTMS plays a crucial role in the proof.
 However, things are not that simple.
-We get only very partial 100 information about the point-residuals, and certainly not enough to immediately be able 101 to apply the known characterisations.
+One only obtains very partial information about the point-residuals, and certainly not enough to immediately be able to apply the known characterisations.
 We summarise the crucial tools we used.
-Firstly, 102 we take advantage of the fact that the characterisation of the varieties in the second 103 row was itself carried out in a rough inductive scheme, where information got lost when 104 the parameters went down.
-Hence there was already a need to prove things in various 105 more general settings.
-Secondly, in the last few years, we developed some theory of so-106 called lacunary parapolar spaces, which aimed at characterising essentially the abstract 107 geometries of the FTMS, mainly in its split version and which turns out to be a very 108 powerful tool.
-The third source of arguments and proof techniques is a particular nice 109 new technique that we introduce, namely the characterisation of all abstract geometries 110 related to the varieties of the 3×3 South-East corner of the split FTMS as parapolar 111 spaces with hyperbolic symplecta and satisfying a simple condition on only one of its 112

-113 singular subspaces.
+- Firstly, we take advantage of the fact that the characterisation of the varieties in the second row, as performed in [27] and [18], was itself carried out in a rough inductive scheme, where information got lost when the parameters went down.
+Hence there was already a need to prove things in various more general settings. - Secondly, in the last few years, we developed some theory of so-called lacunary parapolar spaces, which aimed at characterising essentially the abstract geometries of the FTMS, mainly in its split version and which turns out to be a very powerful tool. - The third source of arguments and proof techniques is a particular nice new technique that we introduce, namely the characterisation of all abstract geometries related to the varieties of the 3×3 South-East corner of the split FTMS as parapolar spaces with hyperbolic symplecta and satisfying a simple condition on only one of its singular subspaces.
 We regard it as our second main result (see Theorem 3.2).